 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-Panama City is the most cosmopolitan capital in Central America, located at the Pacific entrance of the Panama Canal.
+Panama City is the cosmopolitan capital of Central America, located at the Pacific entrance of the Panama Canal.
 The city is a vibrant metropolis with a dense skyline of high rise buildings, in contrast to the peninsula of Casco Viejo, a thriving colonial neighbourhood.
-Panama City is a gateway to tropical and rainforest escapes, day trip to sandy beaches (Pacific or Caribbean), the Panama canal and lush rainforests of howler monkeys, toucans and sloths.
+Panama City is the gateway to tropical and rainforest escapes, sandy beaches (Pacific or Caribbean), the Panama canal and lush rainforests of howler monkeys, toucans and sloths.

 Things to do in Panama City

-Ancon Hill: Offers one of the best views of Panama City.
-Nestled amongst the jungle, however still in the middle of the city, it gives you the best of both worlds.
-I highly recommend this.
+Ancon Hill offers one of the best views of Panama City, nestled amongst the jungle, however still in the middle of the City.

-San Blas Islands: If you didn’t just arrive on boat through the San Blas Islands, I highly recommend organizing a tour of the San Blas Islands from Panama City.
+If you didn’t just arrive on a boat through the San Blas Islands, I highly recommend organizing a tour of the San Blas Islands from Panama City.
 The San Blas Islands are paradise.
-I recommend a 3 day tour of the islands.
+I recommend a 3-day tour of the islands.
 Your days will be spent sailing, drinking rum from coconuts, snorkelling, eating fresh fish and swinging in hammocks.

-Isla Taboga: Isla Taboga is located 20 kilometers from Panama City and is a popular place to escape.
-On Isla Taboga you can relax on the Sandy beaches, ride jet skis or take a fishing charter.
-First settled by the Spanish in 1515, Isla Taboga has a charming village with the second-oldest church in the western hemisphere, a few narrow streets with a few restaurants and great views to Panama City from the top of the Island.
+Isla Taboga is located 20 kilometres from Panama City and is a popular place to escape.
+On Isla Taboga you can relax on the sandy beaches, ride jet skis or take a fishing charter.
+First settled by the Spanish in 1515, Isla Taboga has a charming village with the second-oldest church in the western hemisphere, a few narrow streets with restaurants and great views to Panama City from the top of the Island.

-Cathedrals, Churches and museums: Are popular attraction in Panama City.
-I didn’t visit any so cant make recommendations other than doing a Google search to find the best ones.
+Are popular attractions in Panama City.
+I didn’t visit any so can’t make recommendations other than doing a Google search to find the best ones.

-Albrook Mall: One of the biggest malls I have ever been in.
-If you’re in the mood to shop, I would recommend Albrook Mall.
-If you don’t want to spend money, I would not recommend Albrook mall, as you will undoubtedly see something you want to buy.
+If you’re in the mood to shop, head to Albrook Mall.
+It is one of the largest shopping malls I have ever been in.
+If you don’t want to spend money, I would stay away because you will undoubtedly see something you want to buy.

 Recommended length of stay in Panama City

-If coming Internationally, you will fly into Panama City Airport.
-From the airport you can get a taxi to Panama City or Casco Viejo for around $10.
+If coming Internationally, you will fly to Panama City Airport.
+From the airport, you can get a taxi to Panama City or Casco Viejo for around $10.

 A popular way to get to Panama from South America/Colombia is sailing through the San Blas Islands.
 This costs between $375 and $550 and goes for 4 nights and 5 days, all-inclusive.
 This is the same cost as flying from Colombia to Panama so if you are coming from Colombia I recommend this option.
 The San Blas Islands are amazing.